 What Are CVD Diamonds?

-There are now mainly two methods of manufacturing CVD Diamonds, the first is the HPHT or High Pressure High Temperature process and the other is CVD or Chemical Vapor Deposition.
-The HPHT method was used to successfully grow Diamonds in 1956 by General Electric, and basically mimics the natural process.
-The HPHT process and the energy and equipment needed is costly and produces Diamonds with mostly brownish or yellowish colors.
+There are now mainly two methods of manufacturing CVD Diamonds, the first is the HPHT or High-Pressure High-Temperature process and the other is CVD or Chemical Vapor Deposition.
+The HPHT method was used to successfully grow Diamonds in 1956 by General Electric and basically mimics the natural process.
+The HPHT process and the energy and equipment needed are costly and produce Diamonds with mostly brownish or yellowish colors.
 On the other hand, using the CVD process is inexpensive because it works at moderate temperatures with a low pressure that needs smaller and less costly tools.
 Colorless crystals can be grown as the vacuum chamber contains mainly carbon and some hydrogen.
 Yellow or Blue CVD Diamond crystals can be produced if boron or nitrogen is introduced into the chamber.

 Why CVD Diamonds Are Inexpensive

 Today, everyone is curious about why CVD Synthetic Diamonds are very low in price.
 Synthetic Diamonds are about 30%-40% cheaper than normal Diamonds.
 However, a common question in the Diamond trade and among buyers is whether CVD Synthetics will sooner or later be manufactured so inexpensively that the value of Natural Diamonds is endangered, and the answer to that question is a big “NO”.
 The growth of CVD will become more efficient because of the scale and manufacturing experience, but many factors will only become more costly with inflation and time.